Within this course you have the option of two different pathways: Music Technology and Music Performance.

 This course is designed for students who are looking for a career in the music industry and have a strong interest in music performance, music composition and production, studio recording, live sound and music software design.
-The course gives students a range of both practical and theoretical skills that can be utilised in the creative industries and offers two alternative pathways: music performance and music technology.
+The course gives students a range of both practical and theoretical skills that can be utilised in music performance and music

-Work-based learning and experience is embedded into the course and local employers (such as Modern World Studios) are frequently involved in industry based projects, contributing to assessment in the studio and live sound production projects.
+Work-based learning and experience is embedded into the course and local employers (such as Modern World Studios and M5 Audio) are frequently involved in industry based projects, contributing to the studio and live sound production projects.
 Students will also have the opportunity to develop their performance events production and live music production skills at the college’s brand new McMillan Theatre complex to work on live client briefs or perform for local music events.

-Music students have been on residential trips to New York, London and Brighton and industrial music practitioners regularly come to the music department to work with students on projects and in show and tell workshops and lectures.
+Music students have been on residential trips to New York, London and Berlin.
+Industrial music practitioners often come to our state-of-the-art music production facilities to work with students on projects and lead workshops and lectures.

 Teaching and Assessment